habedi/element-0/examples/README.md

 zig build run -- -f examples/elz/e4-factorial.elz
 ```

-### Zig FFI Examples
+### Zig Examples

-The `zig/` directory contains examples of how to use the FFI to call Zig functions from Element 0 code.
+The [zig](zig) directory contains examples of how to use the FFI to call Zig functions from Element 0 code.

 For example, to run the FFI power example: